-Homework & In Class Work: Homework will be completed using the MyMathLab software that accompanies the text.
-You must purchase and enroll in this class with Course ID ritter68213.
-On occasion you will have brief in class worksheets (likely completed in groups of 3 or so).
-These in class assignments will be included in the homework grade.
-The two lowest homework/in class work grades will be dropped.
-The remaining will be averaged to produce the 20% grade item.
+Homework: Homework will be completed using the MyMathLab software that accompanies the text.
+To use homework, you must purchase and enroll in this class with Course ID ritter91854.
 Due dates for online homework will be set in MyMathLab.
-Late homework will not be accepted.
+The two lowest homework grades will be dropped.